Superantigen

 Superantigens (SAgs) are a class of antigens that result in excessive activation of the immune system.
 Specifically they cause non-specific activation of T-cells resulting in polyclonal T cell activation and massive cytokine release.
+Superantigens act by binding to the MHC proteins on antigen-presenting cells (APCs) and to the TCRs on their adjacent helper T-cells, bringing the signaling molecules together, and thus leading to the activation of the T-cells, regardless of the peptide displayed on the MHC molecule.
 SAgs are produced by some pathogenic viruses and bacteria most likely as a defense mechanism against the immune system.
-Compared to a normal antigen-induced T-cell response where 0.0001-0.001% of the body's T-cells are activated, these SAgs are capable of activating up to 20% of the body's T-cells.
+Compared to a normal antigen-induced T-cell response where 0.0001–0.001% of the body's T-cells are activated, these SAgs are capable of activating up to 20% of the body's T-cells.
 Furthermore, Anti-CD3 and Anti-CD28 antibodies (CD28-SuperMAB) have also shown to be highly potent superantigens (and can activate up to 100% of T cells).

 The large number of activated T-cells generates a massive immune response which is not specific to any particular epitope on the SAg thus undermining one of the fundamental strengths of the adaptive immune system, that is, its ability to target antigens with high specificity.
 More importantly, the large number of activated T-cells secrete large amounts of cytokines, the most important of which is Interferon gamma.
 This excess amount of IFN-gamma in turn activates the macrophages.
 The activated macrophages, in turn, over-produce proinflammatory cytokines such as IL-1, IL-6 and TNF-alpha.
 TNF-alpha is particularly important as a part of the body's inflammatory response.
 In normal circumstances it is released locally in low levels and helps the immune system defeat pathogens.
-However, when it is systemically released in the blood and in high levels (due to mass T-cell activation resulting from the SAg binding), it can cause severe and life-threatening symptoms, including shock and multiple organ failure.
+However, when it is systemically released in the blood and in high levels (due to mass T-cell activation resulting from the SAg binding), it can cause severe and life-threatening symptoms, including septic shock and multiple organ failure.

 Structure

 SAgs are produced intracellularly by bacteria and are released upon infection as extracellular mature toxins.

-The sequences of these toxins are relatively conserved among the different subgroups.
+The sequences of these bacterial toxins are relatively conserved among the different subgroups.
 More important than sequence homology, the 3D structure is very similar among different SAgs resulting in similar functional effects among different groups.
+There are at least 5 groups of superantigens with different binding preferences.

-Crystal structures of the enterotoxins reveals that they are compact, ellipsoidal proteins sharing a characteristic two-domain folding pattern comprising an NH2-terminal β barrel globular domain known as the oligosaccharide / oligonucleotide fold, a long α-helix that diagonally spans the center of the molecule, and a COOH terminal globular domain.
+Crystal structures of the enterotoxins reveals that they are compact, ellipsoidal proteins sharing a characteristic two-domain folding pattern comprising an NH2-terminal β barrel globular domain known as the oligosaccharide / oligonucleotide fold, a long α-helix that diagonally spans the center of the molecule, and a COOH-terminal globular domain.

 The domains have binding regions for the major histocompatibility complex class II (MHC class II) and the T-cell receptor (TCR), respectively.
+By bridging these two together, the SAg causes nonspecific activation.